 A safe and empathic space to explore thoughts, emotions and behaviour and to reflect upon our relationship with ourselves and others

-Hello, I’m Wendy Cummings and I am an Integrative Counsellor and Psychotherapist in Hampshire.
-I offer therapy in person at one of four locations in Alresford, Salisbury, Andover and Basingstoke and online via Zoom, Skype or WhatsApp video calls.
+Hello, I'm Wendy Cummings and I am an Integrative Counsellor and Psychotherapist in Hampshire.
+I offer therapy in person at one of three locations in Alresford, Andover and Basingstoke and online via Zoom, Skype or WhatsApp video calls.

 There are times in our lives when we may feel overwhelmed and powerless.
 We may have a desire for radical change or to maintain stability right where we already are.
 When our circumstances feel chaotic we may seek an overall sense of control.
 Our instinctive ways of managing psychological distress often leads to brief interventions, which in time reduce our sense of self-worth and can result in self-harm.